-An advantage of the FTQEC protocol with one-tailed adaptive time decoder is that it is applicable to any kind of fault-tolerant quantum computation as long as the corresponding fault-tolerant implementation satisfies the revised definitions of fault tolerance which consider the number of faults instead of the weight of errors [35].
-This is possible because when the syndrome and cumulative flag vector for error correction are from the last zero substring in $\vec{\delta}$, it is guaranteed that the output error corresponds to a zero cumulative flag vector.
+An advantage of the FTEC protocol with one-tailed adaptive time decoder is that it is applicable to any kind of fault-tolerant quantum computation as long as the corresponding fault-tolerant implementation satisfies the revised definitions of fault tolerance in [26].
+This is possible because when the syndrome and cumulative flag vector for error correction are from the last zero substring in $\vec{\delta}$ , it is guaranteed that the output error corresponds to a zero cumulative flag vector.